liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section explains updates to resources with version control.
 Two
-property sheets are central to version control in adhocracy: IDAG and
+sheets are central to version control in adhocracy: IDAG and
 IVersion.
-IVersion is in all content objects that support version
+IVersion is in all resources that support version
 control, and IDAG is a container that manages all versions of a
-particular content object in a directed acyclic graph.
+particular content element in a directed acyclic graph.

-IDAG content objects as well as IVersion objects need to be created
+IDAGs as well as IVersions need to be created
 explicitly by the frontend.

-The server supports updating a content object that implements IVersion by
+The server supports updating a resource that implements IVersion by
-letting you post a content object with missing IVersion property sheet
+letting you post a content element with missing IVersion sheet
 to the DAG (IVersion is read-only and managed by the server), and
 passing a list of parent versions in the post parameters of the
 request.
 If there is only one parent version, the new version either
 forks off an existing branch or just continues a linear history.
 If
 there are several parent versions, we have a merge commit.

-Example: If a new versionable content object has been created by the
+Example: If a new versionable content element has been created by the
 user, the front-end first posts an IDAG.
 The IDAG works a little like
 an IPool in that it allows posting versions to it.
 The front-end will
 then simply post the initial version into the IDAG with an empty
 predecessor version list.

-IDAG content objects may also implement the IPool property sheet for
+IDAGs may also implement the IPool sheet for
-containing further IDAG content objects for sub-structures of
+containing further IDAGs for sub-structures of
 structured versionable content types.
 Example: A document may consist
 of a title, description, and a list of references to sections.
 There is a DAG for each document and each such dag contains one DAG